 This collector's edition was limited to just 5,000 numbered copies, signed by Gay Talese.
-It features a silkscreened hardcover with embossed paper slipcase with letterpress printed text on uncoated paper, and features images of Talese's original manuscript pages, as well as remarkable photography from Phil Stern, one of the best photographers of Hollywood's golden age and the only photographer to access the very private Frank Sinatra over four decades.
+It features a silkscreened hardcover with embossed paper slipcase and letterpress printed text on uncoated paper.
+Also included are images of Talese's original manuscript pages, as well as remarkable photography from Phil Stern, one of the best photographers of Hollywood's golden age and the only photographer to access the very private Frank Sinatra over four decades.

 THIS COPY (shown below) was signed by Gay Talese on the title page in his office.
 It is encased in a gorgeous slipcase and is a new, unread, unsealed limited edition of 5,000, opened only for signing.
 It is still in original shrink wrapped publisher's individual shipping box.
 Published in November, 2015 by Taschen.